 Fraudulent ads

-Speaking of ad campaigns, bad bots are used to disrupt them in a couple of ways.
+Bad bots are used to disrupt ad campaigns in a couple of ways.
 Owners of PPC advertising sites may use bots to provide loads of fraudulent clicks on adverts through their system.
 In turn, clients will be paying them for every click, not knowing that the majority of the clicks are fake.

 Similarly, bots can be used to drive up the cost of advertising by generating these clicks.
 The more clicks there are, the higher the industry rates will be, and someone will profit.